Homework 3 - The Grid class

 list where each element in the outer list is a row of the grid and each element

-in each of the nested list are the values for the columns.
+in each of the nested lists is the values for the columns.
 So a list that looks

 like this: